freignat91/agrid/README.md

 - [target]: the full pathname of the file in the cluster
 - <--thread number>: optionally: number of threads used to store the file (default 1), each thread open a grpc connection on a distinct node.
 - <--key>: optionally: AES key to encrypt the file
-- <--user userName>: to store on the usee file space
+- <--user userName:token>: to store on the usee file space, token is given at token creation
-- <--token token>: token to authenticate the user (given at user creation)

 ### retrieve a file from cluster